A new national rehabilitation service to reduce reoffending

 We began the project in Spring 2020, taking it all the way from discovery through to live.
 We worked in a blended team alongside the MoJ team and specialist contractors.
 We also collaborated with others across MoJ including their digital, commercial, risk and governance teams.

 Interventions cover a large and varied range of areas across prisons, probation services, and community schemes, with many interested parties.
 We needed to understand and navigate this complexity to deliver the new service.
-With multiple user groups, with many different needs, a key task was to scope and understand who the first users of the service should be and how it could best work for them.
+With multiple user groups, and many different needs, a key task was to scope and understand who the first users of the service should be and how it could best work for them.
 Through extensive research and co-design with experts in interventions, we were able to map out a Day 1 version of the service and a sequencing of how the service would be scaled up after that point.

 Focus on good communication